My Blog N’at

-Tech dad to 2 meat heads.
+Tech dad to 2 knuckleheads.
 I have a knack for digital marketing.
-I produce one of the longest running podcasts about craft beer (over 10 years) and on occasion I homebrew.
+I produce one of the longest running podcasts about craft beer.
+I was a homebrewer but now I spend my weekends promoting local BBQ.
 I love hockey.
 I’m obsessed with Back to the Future and Pearl Jam.
-I’m getting into that BBQ thing.
 Oh yeah and I do voice work.
 Right now there are people around the world learning English from lessons with my voice in their ears.

 So who am I?
 (The OMG you talk a lot version)

 Weekend homebrewer, former stay-at-home-dad, social media professional, web guy, craft beer advocate, podcaster, rookie genealogist, BBQ addict, Back to the Future and 80s/90s pop culture techno weenie.

 I was born and raised in the port city of Erie, PA but I don’t hunt, fish, care for seafood or go boating.
 I complain about yinzers inability to drive in the snow, when it rains, slowing down through tunnels and speeding up to cut people off at the merge point.

 I love history and if you show me something old there’s a good chance I’ll dig it.
 Gettysburg and most recently the Battle of Lake Erie are my 2 favorite periods but family history is what gets me going.